chimera-linux/chimera-linux.github.io/_docs/configuration/musl.md

 ## The allocator

-Chimera by default uses the [Scudo](https://llvm.org/docs/ScudoHardenedAllocator.html) allocator (notably also used by default by Android).
+Chimera by default uses the [mimalloc](https://github.com/microsoft/mimalloc) allocator.
 This is unlike default musl, which uses its own custom allocator called `mallocng`.

-As the stock allocator is the primary reason for nearly all performance issues people generally have with musl (fewer CPU-optimized algorithms and so on typically make a negligible impact, while the allocator impact can be very significant), Chimera has chosen to patch in Scudo.
+As the stock allocator is the primary reason for nearly all performance issues people generally have with musl (fewer CPU-optimized algorithms and so on typically make a negligible impact, while the allocator impact can be very significant), Chimera has chosen to patch in `mimalloc`.

-Both the stock allocator and Scudo are hardened allocators focused on security.
-Musl's stock allocator is even more so, as it goes as far as keeping a global lock in order to ensure consistency, which in turn leads to poor performance in multithreaded programs, often things that are user-facing/interactive or where performance is otherwise important.

 There are, however, scenarios, where one may want to use the stock allocator:

 1. Those who are particularly security-paranoid and are willing to sacrifice possibly a large chunk of their performance for the peace of mind
-2. Those for whom memory usage is important to the point of caring about virtual memory; particularly on devices where RAM is very constrained, such as old computers and embedded devices
+2. Those for whom memory usage is extremely important, as `mimalloc` is somewhat heavier.

-For most people, the default is going to be fine (i.e. if you are not absolutely sure, you should leave things as they are), however, it does currently use around 120 megabytes of virtual memory per process (keep in mind that this is really virtual memory, not real memory, the real memory usage is very low regardless of the allocator, and Linux default configuration is set up in a way that this will usually not pose a problem; we also intend to further tune the allocator settings in near future).
+For most people, the default is going to be fine (i.e. if you are not absolutely sure, you should leave things as they are).

 In any case, there is a way to install the libc with the stock allocator.
 The package is called `musl-mallocng`.